Coping with coronavirus

 Andy Jane, CTO at Olive Communications, says: “Some of the larger FTSE-governed organisations, where there is an element of compliance, will be required by law to have a business continuity plan in place to remain compliant.
 But with large privately owned enterprises it is likely to be a case of best endeavour, unless there is deemed to be a high risk within the business.”

 Organisations need to have a robust, rigorous and disciplined business continuity plan in place to enable the entire workforce, where possible, to work remotely and securely, while ensuring that business continuity is maintained, entirely independent of the office.
 The plan must then be regularly tested and effectively communicated to the workforce.

 In Olive’s case, a real-life scenario forced it to invoke its business continuity plan.
-“During very heavy snow two years ago we shut down the office for three days and the entire workforce worked remotely,” says Wynn.
+“During very heavy snow two years ago we shut down the office for three days and the entire workforce worked remotely,” says Jane.
 “This was an opportunity to ensure that our secure working off-site policy was robust and effective, and I would recommend organisations harnessing situations such as these to check that their policies are effective and fit for purpose in a real-life setting.”

 Viral outbreaks can lead to changes in customer behaviour and demand for certain products and services.
 Being prepared means anticipating disruption before it happens.
 Some companies, for example the makers of surgical masks, are seeing product demand surge, while others, such as retailers, may see in-store traffic dry up.
 Banking customers might switch to using online transactions to reduce person-to-person interaction, leading to a dramatic escalation of calls to customer services.